Engine cranks but won't start. Common problems

 Carcomplaints.com - search for common complaints.

 For example, if you search the NHTSA complaints at Safercar.gov for the 2002 Chevrolet Impala, selecting "Electrical System" you will find a number of no-start complaints related to the "Passlock" feature.
 Now, Google "Passlock" and you will find a number of treads at various forums describing the problem and ways to fix it.

-By the way, searching online forums dedicated to a make and model you have can also be helpful in finding a solution for your problem.
+Searching online forums dedicated to a make and model you have can also be helpful.

 You also can search Technical Service Bulletins (TSBs) for your car, if a similar problem already happened to other same-model cars, there is a good chance that the car manufacturer issued a TSB describing this problem.
 We posted several links at this post where you can get a subscription-fee based access to a factory repair manual and technical service bulletins.
 Here are a few common causes.